-Final Exam: A final exam will be given on the day scheduled during the exam period.
+Final Exam: A cumulative final exam will be given on the day scheduled during the exam period.
 The final exam is mandatory and cannot be rescheduled.
-Please state any additional information about your final exam.

 Class Policies:

 Computer Access and Literacy Policy: Successful completion of this course requires you to access a computer and to be computer literate.
 This course is taught completely online.
 You are expected to access course material online, submit assignments in Blackboard, participate in online discussions, and take tests and exams in Blackboard.